perturbo-code/perturbopy/docs/source/postproc/tutorials/imsigma-spin.rst

     diam_imsigma_spin.imsigma_mode[1].keys()
     >> dict_keys([1, 2, 3, 4, 5, 6])

     # The third key is the band index.
-Here we are looking at configuration 1, phonon mode 3, and we see
+Here we are looking at configuration 1,
-    # we have 2 bands (matching the diam_imsigma_spin.bands attribute)
+    # phonon mode 3, and we see we have 2 bands.
+Note that this matches
+    # the diam_imsigma_spin.bands attribute.
     diam_imsigma_spin.imsigma_mode[1][3].keys()
     >> dict_keys([1, 2])

-    # The e-ph spin-flip self energy array for configuration 1, phonon mode 3, and band index 2.
+    # The e-ph spin-flip self-energy array for configuration 1, phonon mode 3,
-    # There are 2445 values in the array because we have 2445 k-points.
+    # and band index 2.
+The array size matches the number of k-points.
     diam_imsigma_spin.imsigma_mode[1][3][2].shape
     >> (2445,)

-    # The e-ph spin-flip self energies for configuration 1, phonon mode 3, band index 2, and the first 5 k-points
+    # The e-ph spin-flip self-energies for configuration 1, phonon mode 3,
-    diam_imsigma_spin.imsigma_mode[1][3][2][:5]
+    # band index 2, and the first 4 k-points.
+    diam_imsigma_spin.imsigma_mode[1][3][2][:4]
-    >> array([2.71039146e-06, 0.00000000e+00, 0.00000000e+00, 1.83641809e-06, 0.00000000e+00])
+    >> array([2.71039146e-06, 0.00000000e+00, 0.00000000e+00, 1.83641809e-06])

-    # The units are meV
+    # The units are meV.
     diam_imsigma_spin.imsigma_mode.units
     >> 'meV'